On this page

 Who uses it

-Form MN1 is intended for registering a child under 18 as a British citizen.
-This form is used within the UK immigration system managed by UKVI.
-Eligibility for registration may arise if the minor has a British parent, another type of British nationality, or a parent with British overseas territories citizenship.
-Additionally, children who are stateless, Chagossian descendants, or born in the UK but not automatically British citizens may also qualify.
+Form MN1 is used for registering a child under 18 as a British citizen.
+If the minor has a British parent or another type of British nationality, they may be eligible to apply.
+Additionally, eligibility may extend to those with a parent holding British overseas territories citizenship, those who are stateless, or those who previously renounced their citizenship.
 Review the official instructions to confirm you meet the filing requirements for Form MN1.
-If eligible in more than one way, you can choose which way to apply.
+If you’re eligible in more than one way, you can choose which way to apply.

 When it is used